Compensation Disclosure Policy

 This disclosure is intended to help you better understand certain terms of compensation we get and so that we can comply with State Insurance Statutes.
 However, it is Confidential and specific to our business.
 Use of this information outside of your entity or for any unintended purpose could be harmful to our organization.
 Therefore, we expect and appreciate that you will respect its confidentiality.

-Smith Brothers Insurance, Inc. takes very seriously our role as a trusted advisor to our clients.
-Our compensation is largely made up of commissions paid by insurers but, in some instances, we collect a fee for these services.
-Commissions are part of the premium quoted.
+Commission may be part of the premium quoted, or we may collect a fee, but not both on the same policy.
 We do have arrangements with a number of insurance and financial service companies that provide additional commission or compensation to us for joint advertising efforts, training and professional development of our staff, and growth and profitability of our overall book of business.
-In addition, these carriers may provide Smith Brothers with other non-monetary benefits such as travel, education, financing and entertainment.
+In addition, these carriers may provide SBI with other non-monetary benefits such as travel, education, financing and entertainment.
 This additional compensation typically represents less than 1% of the total premium handled in our office.
 These terms of compensation are not specific to your account and do not directly affect the pricing of your account.